ubilabs/react-geosuggest/README.md

 Type: `Array`
 Default: `null`

-Restricts the suggestions against the passed in types.
-If none are specified, all types are used.
-Consult the Google Docs for [possible types](https://developers.google.com/places/supported_types).
+The types of predictions to be returned.
+Four types are supported: `establishment` for businesses, `geocode` for addresses, `(regions)` for administrative regions and `(cities)` for localities.
+If nothing is specified, all types are returned.
+Consult the Google Docs for [up to date types](https://developers.google.com/maps/documentation/javascript/reference#AutocompletionRequest).

 #### fixtures
 Type: `Array`